heiklap/dawo/README.md

  0.0.8  Fixed health suggestions and additional 21 files with analysis or formatting issues.
  0.1.0  Migrating to null safety.
+ 0.2.0 - 0.9.0  Series of cleaning, saved in gitHub

 ## Files;
 ### code_snippets, learn / copy-paste stuff: